lobe/lobe.NET/readme.md

 ### Use the lobe app directly

-For rapid iteraction you can test you model taking advantage of the http endpoint that the lobe app exposes.
+For rapid iterations you can test you model taking advantage of the http endpoint that the lobe app exposes.
 First open teh app and then the model you want to use.
 Next got to export menu and select teh api option, get the url from there ti should look like ```http://localhost:38100/predict/bdff75cc-ee54-46cf-a290-f9095ef78516"```.

 In your .NET App make sure you ahve installed the following nuget packages
 * ```lobe.Http```